vadimsva/popModal/README.md

 popModal
 ========

-This library includes 3 components:<br>
+This library includes 4 components:<br>
 <b>popModal</b> - popup window, displayed near the parent element.
 Invoked by clicking on an element<br>
 <b>notifyModal</b> - notification popup, displayed on top of all elements.
 Invoked by event and hide after a certain time<br>
 <b>hintModal</b> - tooltip, displayed near the parent element.
 Invoked on mouse hover on an element and hide after element lost focus<br>
+<b>dialogModal</b> - modal dialog, displayed on top of all elements.
+Invoked by clicking on an element<br>

 <i>For work required only jQuery, other libraries are not required.</i>